Writing Style Guide

 emeritus (for a man), emerita (for a woman), emeriti (plural)

-English Language Institute Formerly the Center for Multilingual Multicultural Studies.
-The university’s provider of English-language programs for international students and professors.
+English Language Institute The university’s provider of English-language programs for international students and professors.

 exempt / nonexempt The federal Fair Labor Standards Act requires that employers classify jobs as exempt or nonexempt.
 Exempt positions are typically executive, supervisory, professional or outside sales positions excluded from minimum wage, overtime regulations, and other rights provided to nonexempt workers.
 Employers must pay a salary rather than an hourly wage for a position to be exempt.